OOD-EMOJi/A4/README.md

 Things live inside Tiles and are separate from Walls.
 Each `Thing` has a location {`int x`, `int y`} that matches the location of the `Tile` it inhabits, and a character to represent itself visually.

 `public char draw()` returns the character representing the Thing.

 `public void move()` updates the Thing's location, sets its previous Tile's `contents` to null, and inserts itself into its new Tile's `contents`.
 If a `Thing` is stationary, `move()` is blank.

 ### Movement

 #### The Mouse 🐭

+The Mouse's goal is to get to the end of the maze, no matter the cost.
+It is currently unknown if the end of the maze contains cheese.
+What we do know is that our Mouse will stop at nothing to solve any puzzle presented to it.

+`public class Mouse implements Thing`, so `Mouse` knows where it is located and what character it looks like.

+`Mouse` can travel the `Maze` in [any number of different ways].
+It contains a `List<Tile> path` to travel, a `Pathfinder pathfinder` that is responsible for generating this path, and an `int i` that keeps track of where in the path it is.

+[any number of different ways]: https://en.wikipedia.org/wiki/Maze_solving_algorithm